Cameron Neild

-Cameron Neild (born 6 September 1994 in Manchester, England) is a rugby union player.
+Cameron Neild (born 6 September 1996 in Manchester, England) is a rugby union player.
 He plays as a flanker.
-He plays for Glasgow Warriors, having previously played for Sale Sharks and Worcester Warriors.
+He plays for Newcastle Falcons having played for Glasgow Warriors, Edinburgh Rugby, Sale Sharks and Worcester Warriors.

 Rugby Union career

 Professional career

 He was the England Under-16 Player of the Year in 2011, while in the Sale Sharks academy.

 He joined Worcester Warriors for the start of the 2022-23 season.
-However when that club folded, Neild joined Glasgow Warriors on 15 November 2022.
+However, when that club folded, Neild joined Glasgow Warriors on 15 November 2022.

 He made his competitive debut for Glasgow Warriors against Bath Rugby in the European Challenge Cup in a 22 - 19 win for the Glasgow side on 10 December 2022.
 He became Glasgow Warrior No. 348.
+Making 5 appearances for the club, he was released in the summer of 2023.

 International career

 Neild has represented England at under-16, under-18 and under-20 level.